juliankrispel/boxes/readme.md

 ##Todo

-Look into being able to list repetitive elemnts with two modifiers kind by [using lists like dictionaries](https://gist.github.com/nathos/1212291)
+- Look into a list option for buttons [using lists like dictionaries](https://gist.github.com/nathos/1212291)
+- Add a make file that sets up a project